rcgoodfellow/pge-watch/README.md

 - Refreshes the information you are looking at in response to a browser page refresh.

-This is in stark contrast to the morass of unrelenting stupidity that is the PG&E outage center which is: massively bloated and takes forever to load, takes a horrendous number of navigation actions to get any useful information during an outage, and then makes you do the whole thing over every time you want an update.
+This is in stark contrast to the morass of unrelenting agony that is the PG&E outage center which is: massively bloated and takes forever to load, takes a horrendous number of navigation actions to get any useful information during an outage, and then makes you do the whole thing over every time you want an update.